so-dang-cool/so.dang.cool/thinks/src/ecosystem/dependency-management-and-amazon-reflections.md

 of potential upgrades (Above sort of hand-waved as "metadata") is a step towards getting there.

-Software upgrades costs more in the future than they do today.
-I can't quite articulate this concisely yet, and still need a few more hours rambling over drinks to really solidify.
-There are a lot of reasons here, but the general gist is that if you have a dependency, it's really convenient to use more of it than you already do, and everyone in your dependency tree has a similar incentive to bind more tightly over time to dependencies.
-Some percent of those relationships are binding more tightly to the tree as it exists, and slowly putting out roots that are much harder to prune than branches.
-If all of the system is not being renewed, then it's ossifying.
-(Or if God has mercy, simply being stable.)

 ### Other actual issues

 1. Why do we even use so many dependencies?
 Can't we reduce this over time?
 The